12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 2. living with a mentally ill household member.

 This omission is not minor.
 Faust repeatedly frames abuse as grounds for divorce only when the child is directly abused, not when a parent is abused.
 But children are harmed by witnessing violence, intimidation, and terror in the home.
-When Faust omits these two ACEs, she reinforces the harmful idea that a child can thrive while watching one parent destroy the other.
+When Faust omits these two ACEs, she reinforces the harmful idea that a child can thrive while watching one parent destroys the other.

 Top researcher, Dr. Judith Wallerstein, complained that judges didn’t understand the danger to children who observe their parent being abused.